Meta-Paleo/Peer-Review-Transparency/manuscript.md

 * Is the history of the research sufficiently described?

-* Are there any uneccessary or irrelevant references included?
+* Are there any unnecessary or irrelevant references included?

 ## Methods